pft/sl-apckey25mk2/readme.md

 The 8×5 grid of RGB Leds control looping commands and reflect the current state of a loop.

-The first row shows the commands for all the tracks.
+The first row shows the column commands for all the tracks.

 The commands are: